SCM Globe

 [ Instructors, students and professionals can request a free SCM Globe trial demo ]

 Powerful business interests (Angolan, Chinese and Swiss) are at the center of these infrastructure rebuilding projects.
-They are positioning themselves to profit from the petroleum and mining commodity trade in Angola and Central Africa that will be affected by this new infrastructure.
+They are positioning themselves to profit from the surge in petroleum and mining activity in Angola and other Central African nations that will be affected by this new infrastructure.
 See the article “Angola’s Chinese-built rail link and the scramble to access the region’s resources” https://africachinareporting.com/wp-content/uploads/2015/07/Trailblazers-2015-Angola-rail-link-Grobler.pdf .
-Yet regardless of the motives for building transportation infrastructure such as this, once it is built, it also enables the expansion of many other types of businesses, not only those related to the building of railroads or the mining of minerals.
+American interests are also vying for influence in the region with investment initiatives of their own.
+See this recent article, “The Billion-Dollar Railways Driving Biden’s Last Overseas Trip” – https://www.bloomberg.com/news/articles/2024-12-02/biden-in-angola-to-promote-trafigura-s-lobito-atlantic-railway?sref=qwIoIxG4

-This case study explores supply chain improvement and expansion opportunities from the perspective of one such company looking to grow their business and manage their operating and transportation costs as they grow.
+Regardless of the motives for building transportation infrastructure such as this, once it is built, it also enables the expansion of many other types of businesses, not only those related to the building of railroads or the mining of minerals.
+This case study explores supply chain improvement and expansion opportunities from the perspective of one such company looking to grow its business, and manage its operating and transportation costs as it grows.

 S&J Trading Company – Growing the Business